corth-lang/Corth/README.md

 - 'and' can be used to allocate more data without dealing with a huge chain of 'end's.
 - 'load8' loads 8 bytes of data from the address.
 - 'store8' stores 8 bytes of data to the address.
 (First argument is address and the second is the value to be stored)
-- The memory keyword can only be used in the global space, and the size is calculated on the compile time.
+- The size of memeory allocated must be calculated in the compile-time.

 ### Let: